 However, this water is not clean or safe for drinking.
 These ponds of sitting water are shared with animals and are used by mosquitoes for breeding.
-Water sources of this nature increase risk of water borne diseases such as typhoid fever, as well as increasing risk of malaria by allowing the reproduction of mosquitoes.
+Water sources of this nature increase the risk of water-borne diseases such as typhoid fever, as well as increase the risk of malaria by allowing the reproduction of mosquitoes.

 Here at BACOP, we realize the need to improve on WASH (Water and Sanitation Hygiene).
 In our community, we work to increase awareness through teaching about the need to boil water before using it to drink or cook, to keep water sources clean, and to clear out the surrounding bush.